Duties & Responsbiltiies

 Point of Sale Inspection

 A Point of Sale Inspection is required by the Village if you are planning on selling your home.
 An inspection must be scheduled with the Village Hall.
 Inspections are $50 each.
 Once the home has passed inspection, a Certificate of Occupancy will be issued.
-This document is needed for closing purposes.
 A final water meter reading is needed prior to vacating the property.
 Please call the Water Department to set up an appointment.
 A partial list of items that are checked during the inspection is available upon request from the Village.

 A Rental Inspection is required by the Village each time a new tenant moves into your property.
 Inspections are $50 each.
 Once the home has passed inspection, a Certificate of Occupancy will be issued.
 Tenants may not move in until the Certificate of Occupancy has been issued.
 The water bill must be paid in full after each tenant.
 Please call the office to set up an appointment.
 A partial list of items that are checked during the inspection is available upon request from the Village.